Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: The Trade-off Between the Price of Stability and Price of Anarchy

+Recall that $f(1)=1$.
+Recursively applying the first set of inequalities, it follows that for every $j$ with $1\le j\le n-1$

-We find an optimal solution by first solving for the distribution rule that satisfies the $k-1$ linear inequalities with equality, followed by verifying that the resulting distribution rule is non increasing.
-Such distribution rule can be computed recursively, and is of the form
+Since our objective is precisely to minimize the quantity $\max_{1\le j\le n-1} jf(j+1)$, we find a candidate solution by first solving for the distribution rule that satisfies the $n-1$ linear inequalities with equality, or set it to zero if the term $jf(j)-({1}/{\alpha}-1)$ is negative.
+Such a distribution rule can be computed recursively, and is of the form